fventuri/codecserver-mbelib-module/README.md

 ```

+## Related work

+Another piece of software very similar to this one developed by knatterfunker is [codecserver-softmbe](https://github.com/knatterfunker/codecserver-softmbe).

 ## Credits

 - Many thanks to Jakob Ketterl, DD5JFK for all his hard work on OpenWebRX and Codec Server, and especially for digiham version 0.4 (https://github.com/jketterl/digiham/tree/release-0.4); all the parameters for deinterleaving and descrambling the various Digital Voice protocols come from that version of digiham.